marcelcases/calibration-sensors-machine-learning/README.md

 ## Data calibration

 A data calibration process must be carried out.
-To do that, the data captured by the network of three sensors (*Sensor_O3*, *Temp*, and *RelHum*, the **explanatory variables**) will be trained against reference data *RefSt* (the **response variable)** using different regression algorithms.
+To do that, the data captured by the network of three sensors (**Sensor_O3**, **Temp**, and **RelHum**, the *explanatory variables*) will be trained against reference data **RefSt** (the *response variable*) using different regression algorithms.

-For this purpose, the main dataset is splitted into two datasets (train and test), with proportions 80%/20%.
+For this purpose, the main dataset is splitted into two datasets (train and test), with proportions 80%-20%.
 Train dataset has 800 rows of information, while test dataset has 200 rows.

 The algorithms are trained using the train dataset (which contains data from the first 17 days), and the results (predictions, loss functions and plots) are calculated using the test dataset (which has data from the last 4 days).